 This post is also available in: Deutsch

-The creation of this website was supported by the Department of Future Strategy and Sustainability of the Tyrolean Provincial Government.The purpose of the website is to help stakeholders understand how the transfer of knowledge by MikrobAlpina promotes sustainable business in the sense of a circular economy.
+The purpose of this website is to help stakeholders understand how the transfer of knowledge by MikrobAlpina promotes sustainable economy in the sense of a circular economy.

 of the microbes

 Microorganisms are great helpers for humans and the environment.
 They play a key role in the sensitive interaction of the organisms that populate our planet.